 Kay received her Ph.D. at the University of Paris-Sud Institute of Nuclear Physics in Orsay, an M.S. in physics at the University of Jyvaskyla and an M.S. in physics and B.S. in physics at the University of Technology in Warsaw, Poland.

 Wei Jia Ong joined the Laboratory as a Lawrence Fellow — a highly competitive postdoctoral position offered at Livermore.
 As a scientist in the Nuclear and Chemical Sciences Division, her research interests lie in nuclear astrophysics, particularly the nucleosynthesis of elements in the cosmos as well as nuclear reactions that take place atop or within accreting neutron star crusts.
-Wei has led a Laboratory Directed Research Development project, investigating the weak r-process (rapid neutron-capture process) nucleosynthesis through an interdisciplinary approach that combines nuclear reaction rate measurements, computational modelling and presolar grain isotopic measurements to test the viability of neutrino-driven winds in a core-collapse supernova as a source of heavy elements in the cosmos.
-In addition, Wei is involved in collaborative radioactive beam experiments with scientists from Michigan State University’s new Facility for Rare Isotopes and Argonne National Laboratory’s (ANL) Argonne Tandem Linac Accelerator System.
-Prior to her work at Livermore, Ong worked in the Physics division at ANL, performing nuclear physics experiments using the Multi-Sampling Ionization Chamber (MUSIC).
+Wei Jia leads a Laboratory Directed Research Development project investigating the weak r-process (rapid neutron-capture process) nucleosynthesis.
+The project combines nuclear reaction rate measurements, computational modeling and presolar grain isotopic measurements in an interdisciplinary approach to test the viability of neutrino-driven winds in a core-collapse supernova as a source of heavy elements in the cosmos.
+In addition, Wei Jia is involved in collaborative radioactive beam experiments with scientists from Michigan State University’s new Facility for Rare Isotope Beams and Argonne National Laboratory’s Argonne Tandem Linac Accelerator System.

 When he was growing up, Nicolas Schunck recalls always wanting to know ‘why’ things are the way they are.
 He says, “My desire to seek answers and bring a sense of order to the universe has inspired and fueled my scientific career as a theoretical nuclear physicist.”